x-t/regitra-parody/HITCHHIKERS_GUIDE.md

 ### License

 The project is licensed under [MPL-2.0](LICENSE).
-Some of site's content is from State Enterprise Regitra and Font Awesome.
+Some of site's content is from [State Enterprise Regitra](https://www.regitra.lt), [Font Awesome](https://fontawesome.com) and [Haiku](https://www.haiku-os.org).
 Depends on a couple of open source libraries: [package.json](package.json)

+Old versions of Regitra Parody (before commit `dbd479f` on Sep 17, 2023) do not come with a license and therefore by default all rights are reserved.
+While I will not retroactively add a license to this code, I will not enforce any infringements made in good faith.

 The official content database used in [regitra.pages.dev](regitra.pages.dev) is not shared and closed.